 Skip to contents

-• Rename the main model-construction entry point to mf_model(), rename the fitted-model class and S3 methods to mf_model, and keep bridge() as a deprecated compatibility wrapper.
+• Rename the main model-construction entry point to mf_model(), and rename the fitted-model class and its S3 methods from bridge to mf_model. bridge() remains as a deprecated compatibility wrapper that warns and forwards to mf_model(), so existing code keeps working.

 • Extend mf_model() beyond classic bridge aggregation: